mr6874000/node_comms/README.md

 - 🧭 GPS integration for rescue coordination
 - 🔋 Low-power sleep mode

----

-## 🙌 Credits

-Made with ❤️ by Tushar for offline resilience and nerdy fun.
-Inspired by a love for electronics, emergency preparedness, and real-time comms.

----

 ## 🌟 Star this repo if you find it cool!